Monday November-24 2025 14:33:00

 Brass meshes, due to their moderate cost and anti-static properties, are commonly used for screening plastic granules, synthetic fibers, and flammable and explosive powders.
 Their price typically lies between that of plain carbon steel and stainless steel, ranging from $25 to $60.

-The price of equipment varies primarily due to differences in the manufacturing process.
-Specialized manufacturing processes can increase the For Laboratory Sieves Price.
+The price of equipment varies primarily due to differences in the manufacturing process. specialized manufacturing processes can increase the For Laboratory Sieves Price.the following are prices for various types of sieves, including woven wire mesh sieves, perforated plate sieves, micro-perforated plate sieves, wet washing sieves, and diamond sieves.

 Woven wire sieves are the most common and economical type.
 Made from woven metal wire, they offer a high porosity and excellent screening efficiency.
 They typically cost between $20 and $150 and are suitable for most dry, non-sticky powders and granular materials, such as sand, cement, and grain.
 Their screening range ranges from a coarse 20 mesh to a fine 500 mesh.